Active Coarse-to-Fine Segmentation of Moveable Parts from Real Images: Experiments

 \subsection{Evaluation on OPDReal and OPDMulti}

-In addition, we assess the performance of \agp{different} models on the OPDReal and OPDMulti dataset, using \agp{their respective train and test splits.} As shown in Table~\ref{tab:map_opd}, $\text{Ours}_{w/o AL}$ method \agp{outperforms the rest}.
+In addition, we assess the performance of \agp{different} models on the OPDReal and OPDMulti dataset, using \agp{their respective train and test splits.}

+As shown in Table~\ref{tab:map_opd}, $\text{Ours}_{w/o AL}$ method \agp{outperforms the rest}.
 However, with more than 70\% training data, all methods still fail to achieve $>$55\% accuracy on OPDReal.
 This limitation primarily stems from \agp{data skewness towards the Storage category in OPDReal, which constitutes more than 90\% of total samples, and results in poor generalization across other object categories.} Detailed category-wise results are \agp{provided} in the supplementary material.
-Performance on OPDMulti is further compromised by an abundance of noisy data in its test set\agp{\cite{sun2024opdm}}.
-From the qualitative results in Figure~\ref{fig:viz_opdreal}, we observe that some openable parts are cluttered or missed in the GT annotation, while our method accurately segments these parts.
-This discrepancy also contributes to the low accuracy.